Chase1242/WightwaterPort/PCs/Ahrie Ola Teetons.md

 But he never showed.

-Annoyed, a slow, burning frustration began to simmer beneath Arhiola's delight.
+Annoyed, a slow, burning frustration began to simmer beneath Ahriola's delight.
 The beautiful night now felt tainted by his absence.
 As she slowly walked back to her family's willow tree home, she gathered magic mushrooms along the way, planning to lick their caps for much-needed mental relief.

 ### A Home Shattered
 ---